 - The invasive species removal timeline.
 Click here for a list of common invasive species and when in the year it is best to attempt removal.

-- For more information on invasive species in the Central UP visit the Central UP Cooperative Weed Management Area website.
+- For more information on invasive species in the Central UP visit the Lake to Lake Cooperative Invasive Species Management Area (L2L CISMA) website.

 Native Plant Restoration: